GovReady/govready-q/docs/source/CustomBranding.md

 COPY . branding
 ```

-Finally, you'll need some commands to adjust permissions, to activate the branding package when GovReady-Q starts, and to prepare teh static assets to be served.
+Finally, you'll need some commands to adjust permissions, to activate the branding package when GovReady-Q starts, and to prepare the static assets to be served.
 The complete Dockerfile should look like this:

 ```Dockerfile
 # Build an image on top of the stock GovReady-Q image.